ackrause/robond_go_chase_it/README.md

-# robond_go_chase_it
+# Project: Go Chase It!
-Have a skid-steer robot chase a white ball through my apartment
+Move a white ball through a virtual version of my apartment and watch a skid-steer robot chase it.